-- The filmmaker has read and understood the rules and regulations and to the best of their knowledge, all statements are true.
+- The filmmaker has read and understood the aforementioned guidelines and regulations and to the best of their knowledge, all statements are true.
 The filmmaker is duly authorized to submit this film to the New Orleans Film Festival.

 - NOFF reserves the right to disqualify any submission without refund of submission fees.

 - If your submission screener is missing or inaccessible due to a missing or inaccurate password, we cannot guarantee that your film will be considered.